cknoll/django-moodpoll/README.md

 ## Contribution of the App `moodpoll`

 The app enables to create a poll within a few seconds.
 Just type in some text.
 Every new line is a new option.
 Users can then vote by using a range-slider and thus express a differentiated opinion between maximum rejection and maximum approval.
 The result is also differentiated: rejecting, neutral and supporting votes are displayed separately for each option.
 This allows the group to apply the decision scheme which fits best for the situation at hand.
-Having the concrete resistance values available it is however much more intuitive to apply systemic consenting.
+Having the concrete resistance values available, it is, however, much more intuitive to apply systemic consenting.
 It is not even necessary to explain it beforehand.
 It will probably explain itself.
 Once the method has proven useful, it can be introduced formally much easier.

 ## Very Simple Example: